isomerpages/govtech-corp/_products-and-services/Collaborate With Us/International Collaboration.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="DGX 2024" src="/images/Products and Services/Collaborate with us/GovT_110924_181.jpg">
 </div>
-<p>The Digital Government Exchange (DGX) is an annual global gathering of
+<p>Formed since 2016, the Digital Government Exchange (DGX) is an annual
-Government Chief Information Officers (CIOs) and public sector leaders from jurisdictions that have made significant progress in digital government.
+global gathering of Government Chief Information Officers (CIOs) and public sector leaders from jurisdictions that have made significant progress in digital government and smart cities.
+DGX is a platform for senior leaders with keen interest in info-comm technology to share knowledge and best practices in the delivery of government services to citizens and businesses.</p>
-Organised by Singapore’s Smart Nation and Digital Government Group since 2016, DGX is a one-of-its-kind international platform that has developed a community of like-minded leaders who can engage in information exchange, sharing of experiences, and mutual learning, while exploring future collaboration opportunities.</p>
-<p>Past participants involved representatives from government bodies as well
+<p>Past participants involved representatives from government agencies as
-as multilateral institutions.
-They include Australia, Canada, China (Shanghai), Denmark, Estonia, Finland, France, Israel, Japan, New Zealand, the Netherlands (Amsterdam), Sweden, the United Kingdom (UK), the United States (USA), the United Nations (UN), the World Economic Forum (WEF) and the World Bank.</p>
+well as international organisations.
+They include Australia, China, Denmark, Estonia, Finland, Germany, Israel, Japan, the Netherlands, New Zealand, the United Kingdom, the United States of America, and the World Bank.</p>
-<p>The ninth edition of DGX serves as a significant annual international
-gathering of Government Chief Information Officers (CIOs) and public sector leaders from advanced economies, including Australia, the Netherlands (Amsterdam), Canada, China (Shanghai), Denmark, Estonia, Finland, France, Israel, Japan, New Zealand, Sweden, the United Kingdom (UK), and the U.S. (New York).
-This event offers a platform for participating governments to exchange insights and experiences related to their digital government initiatives in their respective countries.</p>
-<p>For more information, check out how <a href="https://blogs.worldbank.org/en/governance/dgx-bringing-govtech-community-together?trk=public_post_main-feed-card_feed-article-content" rel="noopener noreferrer nofollow" target="_blank">DGX is bringing the GovTech Community together</a>.</p>
+<p>DGX is organised by GovTech, with support from the Ministry of Digital
+Development and Information (MDDI).</p>
+<p></p>
+<p></p>
+<p></p>
+<p></p>
+<p></p>
+<p></p>
-<h3>Smart City Expo World Congress 2023</h3>
+<p>Smart City Expo World Congress 2023</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="GovTech participated in the Smart City Expo World Congress 2023 in Barcelona." src="/images/Products and Services/Collaborate with us/card_2__resized_.jpg">